Modeling Human Driving Behavior through Generative Adversarial Imitation Learning: Conclusion

 This article described three modifications to GAIL addressing these limitations.
 First, it described PS-GAIL, which accounts for the multi-agent nature of the problem resulting from the interaction between traffic participants.
 Second, it described RAIL, which uses reward augmentation to provide domain knowledge about the rules of the road to the driver modeling agent.
 Third, it described Burn-InfoGAIL which deals with the disentanglement of latent variability in demonstrations.
 All three modifications were demonstrated on driver modeling experiments, including learning driver behavior models from real world driving demonstration data.

 Directions for future work include methods for improving model performance, and applying learned driver models.
-Potential methods for improving model performance include (i) explicitly modeling the interaction between agents in a centralized manner through the use of Graph Neural Networks \cite{battaglia2018relational}, (ii) exploring recently introduced, alternative methods of imitation learning \cite{reddy2019sqil}, and (iii) scaling up experiments to larger datasets and driving domains.
-Ultimately, the goal in learning human driver models is to validate autonomous vehicles in simulation, and we hope to apply these models to that end in the future. \acks{ Toyota Research Institute (TRI) provided funds to assist the authors with their research but this article solely reflects the opinions and conclusions of its authors and not TRI or any other Toyota entity. }
+Potential methods for improving model performance include (i) explicitly modeling the interaction between agents in a centralized manner through the use of Graph Neural Networks \citep{battaglia2018relational} and coordination graphs~\citep{kuyer2008multiagent,li2021deep}, (ii) exploring recently introduced, alternative methods of imitation learning \citep{reddy2019sqil}, and (iii) scaling up experiments to larger datasets and driving domains.
+Ultimately, the goal in learning human driver models is to validate autonomous vehicles in simulation, and we hope to apply these models to that end in the future.